-40. May I relocate the main halyard from the port side of my mast to the starboard side?
-(NEW FAQ)
+45. May the main halyard be moved from the port side of the mast to the starboard side?

 Yes.
 Older boats had the main halyard on the port side of the mast, and you may relocate the halyard to the starboard side to match the positioning on newer boats.
 However, this should be done in accordance with the specifications of the manufacturer, so be sure to contact Southern Spars or a Southern Spars representative.